-The Computer Assisted Rehabilitation Environment (CAREN) is the world’s most advanced biomechanics lab, and is being used by some of the best clinical and research facilities such as the Brain and Spinal Injury Centre (BASIC) and the state-of-the-art Defence and National Rehabilitation Centre in 2018.
+The Computer Assisted Rehabilitation Environment (CAREN) is the world’s most advanced biomechanics lab, and is being used by some of the best clinical and research facilities such as the Brain and Spinal Injury Centre (BASIC) and the state-of-the-art Defence and National Rehabilitation Centre (DNRC).
+View the latest videos taken at the CAREN training sessions at the DNRC here.

 Developed by Motek, the CAREN is a versatile, multi-sensory system used for clinical analysis, rehabilitation, evaluation and training of human movement, balance and gait.